kwonjo/visualization_interactivegraphics/README.md

 ## What is the project about?

 This project defines "happiness" with five happy tracks that I chose from Billboard chart's top 20 "happy" tracks.
-1. “Happy Together,” The Turtles
-2. “Don’t Worry, Be Happy” from “Cocktail,” Bobby McFerrin
-8. “Happy Days,” Pratt & McClain with Brother Love
-17. "Happy," Pharrell
-20. "Oh How Happy," Shades Of Blue
-The lyrics of each song was combined and a text analysis with R was done to find the high frequency words.
-The top 50 were the followings in the graph.

-The total of 201 words were aggregrated and the top 50 keywords were identified and used in this piece.
-The move of the words are random so the outcomes of the movement will always be different.

 ## How did I come up with the idea?

-This month I have been obsessed with Joey Pecoraro's song "To be happy."
-The song only has a short monologue in the beginning and it states how to be happy.

-*"We all know quite a number of people who have everything that it would take to be happy, and they are not happy, because they want something else or they want more of the same.
-And we all know people who have lots of misfortune, and they are deeply happy.
-They radiate happiness.
-Why?
-Because they are grateful."*

-I wanted to define "happiness" so I looked it up on the dictionary and it stated as "a state of well-being and contentment."
-This did not seem to be a sufficient definition.
-In order to define "happiness," some text were required.
-I went back to think how Pecoraro's song was spreading happiness to people.
-Music is an essential element in our lives that gives us happiness.
-Therefore, I wanted to incorporate music lyrics to define "happiness."

 ## How was this piece created?